 3. Okular

-Okular is another open-source and cross-platform document viewer developed by KDE and is shipped as part of the KDE Application release.
+Okular is an open-source and cross-platform document viewer developed by KDE that is shipped as part of the KDE Application release.

 Features